dotherightthing/wpdtrt-responsive-nav/readme.txt

 = Additional features of this implementation: =

+* custom toggle button, to support independent placement of menu and toggle button
 * noscript fallback, linking the menu button to a menu at the bottom of the page (for people with JavaScript disabled)
 * loading state (to indicate when the menu has been set up and can be used)
 * control of the point at which the responsive version kicks in (using enquire.js to implement CSS media queries in JavaScript)